wuer5/OMGSR/README.md

 ## :book: Citation

-If OMGSR is helpful to you, you could star it or cite this paper.
+If OMGSR is helpful to you, you could cite this paper.
 ```bibtex
 @misc{wu2025omgsrneedmidtimestepguidance,
       title={OMGSR: You Only Need One Mid-timestep Guidance for Real-World Image Super-Resolution},